-I/O groups and uninterruptible power supply units
+I/O groups

 Each pair of nodes is known as an input/output (I/O) group.

 Each node can only be in one I/O group.
 The I/O groups are connected to the SAN so that all back-end storage and all application servers are visible to all of the I/O groups.
 Each pair of nodes has the responsibility to serve I/O operations on a particular virtual disk (VDisk).